vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/YzyqOdZ/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

-Because you can have either normal or reversed flex order, you can't specify alignment as left, right, top or bottom.
+Because you can have either normal or reversed flex order, you can't specify alignment as left, right, top, or bottom.
 Instead, you work with `flex-start` and `flex-end`, which depends on whether you are in normal or reverse mode.

 ### Distributing extra space
 The `justify-content` property can be used not only for aligning items, but also for spreading items evenly across all the available space on the main axis.